2 Day Clothdoll Making workshop April 21/22 2018

 If you are a beginner it will be best to stick to a seated, jointed or stump doll and focus on the head, face and hands – these are the things most people find tricky to begin with.
 A stump doll is a new pattern I have added this year and is excellent if you want to focus on the costume on a doll which will stand independently.

 We shall include wings, as these are always very popular.
 I shall be showing wings made from Angelina sheet this year.
-This involves sticking onto a wire frame and heat gun.
+This involves ironing onto a wire frame and using a heat gun.
+Also wings stitched onto wire.

 If you can bring a picture or have a good idea of what style of doll you want to make, this will help you decide on your fabrics and trims.
 This year I’m encouraging everyone to arrive with ideas about what they want their doll to look like.
 If you want to make a first doll and keep it simple she can still look stunning when you leave.
 I don’t normally do complicated joints in a 2 day workshop because there just isn’t time but I’m hoping to show you some samples so that when you are working on your own you have some idea of what they entail.